-This is the ONLY type of support that should be worn every waking hour until advised to remove either by your surgeon or physiotherapist.
-This support however is not allowed for most sports due to the metal parts of the support.
+This is the ONLY type of support that is worn every waking hour until advised to remove it either by your surgeon or physiotherapist.
+This support however not allowed for most sports due to the metal parts of the support.

 Adjustable Stabilizing Knee Support

-Patellar tendon support
+Patellar tendon knee support